 According to research, cows are generally quite intelligent animals who can remember things for a long time.
 Animal behaviorists have found that they interact in socially complex ways, developing friendships over time and sometimes holding grudges against other cows who treat them badly.

 These gentle giants mourn the deaths of and even separation from those they love, sometimes shedding tears over their loss.
 The mother/calf bond is particularly strong, and there are countless reports of mother cows who continue to call and search frantically for their babies after the calves have been taken away and sold to veal or beef farms.
 Read more inspiring stories and learn fascinating facts about cows and other animals in the bestselling book Animalkind.

 Research has shown that cows clearly understand cause-and-effect relationships—a sure sign of advanced cognitive abilities.
-For example, cows can learn how to push a lever to operate a drinking fountain when they’re thirsty or to press a button with their heads to release grain when they’re hungry.
-Researchers have found that not only can cows figure out problems, they also, like humans, enjoy the intellectual challenge and get excited when they find a solution.
+For example, they can learn how to push a lever to operate a drinking fountain when they’re thirsty or to press a button with their heads to release grain when they’re hungry.
+Researchers have found that cows not only can figure out problems but also enjoy the intellectual challenge and get excited when they find a solution, just as humans do.

 Pecking Orders Aren’t Just for Chickens

 A herd of cows is very much like a pack of wolves, with alpha animals and complex social dynamics.
 Each animal can recognize 50 or more members of the herd, and relationships are very important to cows.
 They consistently choose leaders who have good social skills and are intelligent, inquisitive, self-confident, and experienced—while pushiness, selfishness, a large size, and brawniness are not recognized as suitable leadership qualities.